theomaro/online-bookstore-database/README.md

 An online bookstore that sells books to customers.
 The bookstore has multiple book categories and number of customers who can place orders.

 ## Entity Relationship Model
-To model this system using ER Model must first identify the entities, attributes, and relationships that are involved.
+In order to model the online bookstore system using ER Model, first I identify the entities, attributes, and relationships that are involved.

 ### Entities and Attributes